Qasim-Soomro/Manga-Ka-/README.md

 ├── .env                # Environment variables
 ├── package.json
 └── vite.config.ts

-### 📸 Screenshots
-Add screenshots here to showcase the UI and features.

 ### 🤝 Contributing
 Contributions, suggestions, and improvements are welcome!
 Fork the repository and submit a pull request.